 Figure 1: Image of GAPS worksheet courtesy of Jennifer Bracken and Timothy W. Simpson.

-This worksheet is presented during an upcoming webinar as part of the Design for Additive Manufacturing for Metal Series.
+This worksheet is presented during a webinar as part of the Design for Additive Manufacturing for Metal Series.
 Use of the worksheet to rate components is explained step-by-step, as is use of the worksheet to filter large sets of parts for the best AM candidates.
 With this worksheet, designers will be able to quickly overcome common early design mistakes and more easily generate and identify new designs to be additively manufactured via PBF.

 The GAPS worksheet was first published as part of the journal paper “Design for Metal Powder Bed Fusion: The Geometry for Additive Part Selection (GAPS) Worksheet” in Additive Manufacturing, Volume 35, October 2020, by Jennifer Bracken, Thomas Pomorski, Clinton Armstrong, Rohan Prabhu, Timothy W. Simpson, Kathryn W. Jablokow, William Cleary, and Nicholas A. Meisel.
 The paper can be found here: https://doi.org/10.1016/j.addma.2020.101163.